anaisbetts/RxUIBlog/rxuiblog.markdown

 to check the cache, but we also need to check the list of outstanding requests.
 Really, for every possible input, you can think of it being in one of three states: either in-cache, in-flight, or brand new.
-QueuedAsyncMRUCache ensures (through a lot of code!) that all three cases are handled correctly, in a thread-safe manner.
+ObservableAsyncMRUCache ensures (through a lot of code!) that all three cases are handled correctly, in a thread-safe manner.

-Making INotifyPropertyChanged type-safe using Expressions [Some folks on the mailing list](http://groups.google.com/group/reactivexaml/browse_thread/thread/c6fc10f65de05be0) for [ReactiveXaml](http://bit.ly/rxxaml) rightly pointed out some code in ReactiveXaml that could really use some work - my
+# Making INotifyPropertyChanged type-safe using Expressions

+[Some folks on the mailing list](http://groups.google.com/group/reactivexaml/browse_thread/thread/c6fc10f65de05be0) for [ReactiveXaml](http://bit.ly/rxxaml) rightly pointed out some code in ReactiveXaml that could really use some work - my